-In her latest work "Bicycology" Sherri Rogers explores the connections between bicycles and street art in the Canadian urban landscape.
+In her latest work "Bicycology" Sherri Rogers explores the connections between bicycles and street art.
 Sherri's paintings legitimize street art as landscape, showing beauty in hidden alleyways through a fine art lens.
 She turns a collage of many artists temporary and often changing murals into a piece of one artist's work, capturing a moment in time.

 All pieces are acrylic on wood, 20 x 20 inches.